 - Have your child add you (with the second email address) as a parent under the Coaches tab (You'll be added as a coach either way).

-Note: Please remember to report your child's birthday and that you want the email address on that account to be removed.
+Note: Please remember to adjust your child's birthday.
 It is in the interest of your child that they receive the protection of a child account.

-- An agent will change your child's birthday and remove the email address from the account and report back to you.
+- An agent will remove the email address from the account and report back to you.

-- You can add your original email address to your new account that is connected with your child as a parent.
+- One this is complete, you can add your original email address to your new account that is connected with your child as a parent.